PPBDS/tutorial.helpers/vignettes/instructions.md

 Ensure that the first few questions always require students to load any libraries which are used in the tutorial.
 That is, look at all the libraries you load in the set up chunk.
 (Try not to have too many of them.)
 All of them, except for **learnr** and **tutorial.helpers** merit an exercise which requires the student to type `library(package.name)`.
 This ensures that students get in the practice of loading libraries.
 And it also provides occasion to drop some knowledge.
 Don't forget that all libraries you load should be included in the DESCRIPTION file --- if the tutorial is part of a package --- probably under Suggests.

-## Sections
+## Topics

-Tutorials are divided into *Sections* that appear on the side panel.
-To create these sections, we include a double hash (##) before the text for it to show up as a side panel.
-This is also called the *Section Title*.
+Tutorials are divided into *topics* that appear on the side panel.
+To create these topics, we include a double hash (##) before the text for it to show up as a side panel.
+This is also called the *topic title*.
 Use [sentence case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case).
-On the line after the Section Title, put three hashes.
-This ensures that students will see the introductory text before they see the first Exercise.
+On the line after the topic title, put three hashes.
+This ensures that students will see the introductory text before they see the first exercise.

-The only section which only has the double hash (##) and not a triple hash (###) on the next line is the Summary section, since there are no Exercises which follow the summary text.
+The one topic which only has the double hash (##) and not a triple hash (###) on the next line is the Summary topic, since there are no exercises which follow the summary text.

-Each Section begins with a sentence or two about what this group of Exercises is trying to accomplish.
+Each topic begins with a sentence or two about what this group of exercises is trying to accomplish.
 Example:

 ````markdown
 ## Interacting with sites with `GET()`